Picking the right tools to look after your teeth can be a challenge. That is why Electric Teeth was started in the first place.

 - Water flossers require minimal hand dexterity.
 They are easy to use and some evidence shows that they have a better effect than floss.

-You can find out more about alternatives to traditional floss on this page comparing the different tools available.
+You can find out more about alternatives to traditional floss in our best flossing tools post.

 Toothpastes can pose a number of challenges to people with disabilities.